 SLPs in academia can teach other prospective speech pathologists and conduct research in the field of speech language pathology.

-Unlike other SLP careers, obtaining an academic position typically requires a PhD.
+Unlike other SLP careers, obtaining an academic position often requires a PhD.
 There’s a need for more PhD-prepared SLPs to fill faculty and scientist positions, according to ASHA.

-“Careers as teachers, scholars, and researchers can be pursued at many different types of universities and colleges,” according to ASHA.
+“Careers as teachers, scholars, and researchers can be pursued at many different types of universities and colleges,” according to the ASHA market trends report.
 “Individuals with a PhD may also be employed at hospitals or clinics where clinical research is a part of the institution’s mission or in an industry-related organization (e.g., hearing aid manufacturer) for product research and development.”

 Interpreter or translator